This blog was first published in Apr 2017 ; I re-edited it on Jan 2020.

 The problem ?
 Because the ovaries have been removed, this induced lactation often persist… longer than expected..

-This type of lactation is seen as a predisposing factor for the development of mammary tumors.
+Important for you to know : this type of lactation is described as a predisposing factor for the development of mammary tumors.

 Routine procedure ?
 Be patient if needed